BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 Most cat parents want what’s best for their feline companions, but to achieve this goal we have to understand what our cats need in order to be happy.
 Providing your kitty with a safe environment, fulfilling their basic needs is one thing, but our kitties also need positive social interactions which include playing with them.

 If your kitty has brought you a gift, whether it’s a sock, a toy, or even a dead animal remember that this is not an unwanted behavior.
 There is a number of possibilities explaining why a cat might bring you a gift, but it’s usually their way to connect with us through their playful and predatory behavior.
+There is a number of possibilities explaining why a cat might bring you a gift, but it’s usually their way to connect with us through their playful and predatory behavior.
+As Alley Cat Rescue explains, cats are excellent predators, since they are equipped with sharp teeth, highly developed sensory capabilities, and sensitive whiskers.

 What Does It Mean When Your Cat Brings You A Toy?